 All too often we find ourselves eating without even thinking.
 The physical act of eating a meal has lost importance in our rapidly moving society, and all too often is rushed and hasty.
 When is the last time you actually sat at a table, removed all distractions, and thoughtfully ate a nutritious meal?
 For most, pinpointing this moment may seem impossible.
 Between the drive-through, working through your lunch break, taking your children to an endless list of activities, and crashing on the couch at 8:00 pm, it becomes difficult to find time to accomplish such a task.

 In the midst of this chaos is a body yearning for a nutritious meal; a meal not eaten while driving, on a conference call, or worse yet missed completely.
 When we rush through the eating process, portion control is non-existent and the ability to make nutritious food choices is obsolete.
 This thoughtless process leads to excess caloric intake, weight gain, and an overall loss of control.

 One of the first steps in taking back control of your nutrition and eating is to become more mindful.
+Mindfulness practices can help you reduce stress, improve focus, and even sleep better, in addition to benefitting your eating habits.
 But what does mindful eating really mean or even look like?
 Mindful eating is being more aware of your eating habits, the sensations you experience when you eat, and the thoughts and emotions that you have about your food.
 It is more about how you eat than what you eat.

 The reality is, we eat for a variety of reasons.
 First and foremost, we eat to stay alive.
 We eat to support and sustain bodily function.
 This is what hunger pangs tell us.